exogen/t2-server-xbar/README.md

 #### Server name

-A regular expression (case sensitive) to select the server shown.
+A regular expression (case sensitive) to select the server to query.

 #### Display mode